mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /hadd -s colors Lisa Red
    /hadd -s colors Gary Orange

-The -s switch is needed to “show” the action, otherwise these commands are silent.
+The -s switch is needed to "show" the action, otherwise these commands are silent.
 The code above will produce the following result:

 .. code:: text